nystudio107/craft-code-editor/README.md

 Code Editor also provides a [Yii2 Validator](https://www.yiiframework.com/doc/guide/2.0/en/tutorial-core-validators) for Twig templates and object templates.

+If instead you need a Craft CMS field, use the [Code Field plugin](https://plugins.craftcms.com/codefield), which provides Code Editor wrapped in a field type.

 ## Using Code Editor

 Once you've added the `nystudio107/craft-code-editor` package to your plugin, module, or project, no further setup is needed.
 This is because it operates as an auto-bootstrapping Yii2 Module.